-Of course, it is exciting!
-You can save 86-95% on homeschool curriculum through next Monday, May 14!
+Even though it’s a huge sale, that’s part of the beauty!
+You can save 86-95% on homeschool curriculum July 16-18!
 There are so many possibilities.

-If you haven’t already read my post introducing the sale, read through it to get a general idea of what the Build Your Bundle Sale is all about.
+If you haven’t already read my original post introducing the sale, read through it to get a general idea of what the Build Your Bundle Sale is all about.
+(Note: The links will still be good.)
 For some, that’s all the information you need to make your decisions.

 But many parents will feel overwhelmed by all the possibilities.
 So I’m writing this to help make the process easier.